 “Evaluation information for Farm To Belly is clearly showing an increase in children’s ability to recognize and willingness to try vegetables,” Griffin said.
 “Additionally, parents report that they want to learn more about gardening and an increase in children’s physical activity.
 The program is building a foundation for healthy eating and movement in young children.”

 Children’s Hospital of Greenville Health System cares for more than 400,000 infants, children and adolescents each year.
 From primary care to specialty care, it is dedicated to providing outstanding medical care for every child.
-GHS Children’s Hospital is committed to serving not only the patients’ well-being but the well-being of their families.
+Prisma Health Children’s Hospital is committed to serving not only the patients’ well-being but the well-being of their families.
 Greenville Health System is the Upstate affiliate of Prisma Health, the largest not-for-profit health organization in South Carolina.
-Prisma Health, which serves more than 1.2 million patients annually, is comprised of two affiliates – GHS and Palmetto Health.
+Prisma Health, which serves more than 1.2 million patients annually, is comprised of two affiliates – Prisma Health and Palmetto Health.
 For more information, visit ghschildrens.org or prismahealth.org.

 About Feed & Seed